prebid/prebid-server-java/docs/config-app.md

 For targeting available next options:
 - `settings.targeting.truncate-attr-chars` - set the max length for names of targeting keywords (0 means no truncation).

+For modules:
+- `settings.modules.require-config-to-invoke` - when enabled it requires a runtime config to exist for a module.

 ## Host Cookie
 - `host-cookie.optout-cookie.name` - set the cookie name for optout checking.
 - `host-cookie.optout-cookie.value` - set the cookie value for optout checking.